freeall/progress-stream/README.md

 ### time(integer)

-Sets how often progress events is emitted in ms. If omitted then defaults to emit every time a chunk is received.
+Sets how often progress events are emitted in ms. If omitted then the default is to do so every time a chunk is received.

 ### speed(integer)